What is a Standing Deposit Facility (SDF), and How Does It Work?

 Some of the benefits are:

-• Policy Rate Transmissions: SDF improves the transmission of the RBI’s policy rates to the market rates by widening the LAF corridor and creating downward pressure on the short-term interest rates.
-This lowers the cost of borrowing for the banks and their customers and stimulates credit demand and investment.
+SDF improves the transmission of the RBI’s policy rates to the market rates by widening the LAF corridor.
+This reduces the cost of borrowing for the banks and their customers and promotes credit demand and investment.

 Reverse Repo Rate and Standing Deposit Facility (SDF): How Do They Differ